Computing Quartet Distance is Equivalent to Counting 4-Cycles: Introduction

 Many branches of science study evolutionary relationships between objects.
 The canonical example is biology with species or gene relationships, but similar questions arise also in linguistics looking into related natural languages~\cite{GrayDG09,WalkerWMA12,NakhlehWRE05}, or archaeology studying how ancient manuscripts changed over time~\cite{Buneman71}.
 In most cases the hierarchical structure is represented as a tree, called a phylogenetic tree in biological applications.
 In this paper we focus on {\it unrooted} phylogenetic trees that describe the relationship between species mapped to its leaves without making any assumptions about the ancestry.
 The main goal is to understand the true relationship between the objects in question based on often incomplete or noisy data.
 An additional difficulty is that the obtained tree depends on the inference method (e.g. Q*~\cite{BerryG00}, neighbor joining~\cite{SaitouN87}) and the assumed model.
 See~\cite[Chapter 17]{Gusfield97} for an overview of available models and construction methods.
 Consequently, we might be able to infer multiple trees that should be compared to determine if our results are consistent.

 The most common approach for comparing multiple trees is to define a measure of dissimilarity between two trees.
 Various metrics have been already defined, e.g. the symmetric difference metric~\cite{RobinsonF79}, the nearest-neighbor interchange metric~\cite{WatermanS78}, the subtree transfer distance \cite{AllenS01}, the Robinson and Foulds distance~\cite{RobinsonF81}, the quartet distance~\cite{EstabrookMM85} and the triplet distance~\cite{Dobson75}.
 Each of them has its particular advantages and disadvantages, see the discussion in~\cite{BandeltD86,SteelP93}, but the quartet-based reconstruction is perhaps the most studied (see, e.g., \cite{BerryG00,BerryJKLW99, JiangKL98,JohnWMV03, SnirR10, SnirY12,StrimmerH96}).
 Most importantly, according to Bryant et al.~\cite{BryantTKL00}, as opposed to some other methods, it is able to distinguish both between transformations that affect a large number of leaves and those that affect only a few of them.
 The idea is to consider the basic unit of information in such a tree, which is a subtree induced by four leaves (called a quartet).
-Given two trees, each on the same set of leaves corresponding to the full set of species, the quartet distance is obtained by counting quartets that are related by the same topology in both trees.
-See Figure~\ref{fig:four_topologies} for an illustration of the four possible topologies induced by a quartet.
-Note that in this context we may assume that there are no internal nodes of degree 2.
+See Figure~\ref{fig:four_topologies} for an illustration of the four possible topologies induced by a quartet. \begin{definition} Given two trees, each on the same set of leaves, the \textit{quartet distance} is the number of quartets that are related by different topologies in both trees. \end{definition}

+Note that in this context we may assume that there are no internal nodes of degree 2 in both trees.
+We assume that the set of leaves corresponds to the full set of species.

-\FIGURE{b}{0.9}{four_topologies}{Four possible topologies of a tree induced by four leaves.}
+\FIGURE{b}{0.9}{four_topologies}{Four possible topologies of a tree induced by four leaves.
+Note that in the induced subtree there might be some internal nodes on each of the edges.}